beyondsimulations/emergencyservices/README.md

 This repository contains the following parts:
 1. Emergency Service District Optimisation
 2. Emergency Service Simulation
-The choice of heuristics as well as parameters can be controlled in the file "main_benchmark_seetings.jl".

 ## Built with
 * [Julia](https://github.com/JuliaLang)